 With the Great Depression in full swing, producer Vinton Freedley needed a hit to restore his fortunes.
 He assembled a stellar team, raised the money, and guided the show through a tortuous series of revisions.
 When the script of Anything Goes (1934 - 420) was re-written during rehearsals, Ethel put her secretarial skills to good use by taking down dialogue as the authors improvised.
 She then typed out the material herself.
 (Just think how Actor's Equity would scream if an actor pitched in like that today!)
 Anything Goes overcame its improvised formation thanks to a funny low comedy script and a hit-laden Cole Porter score.
 As evangelist turned nightclub singer Reno Sweeney, Merman co-starred with veteran comic Victor Moore and suave leading man William Gaxton.
 She also got to introduce the topical title tune, the fanfare-like "Blow Gabriel Blow" and "I Get a Kick Out of You."
 She shared Porter's popular laundry-list song "You're the Top" with Gaxton, who became a lifelong friend.

-Still hoping for screen stardom, Merman was the only member of the Broadway cast to appear in the film version of Anything Goes (1936) appearing with Bing Crosby.
+Still hoping for screen stardom, Merman was the only leading member of the Broadway cast to appear in the film version of Anything Goes (1936) appearing with Bing Crosby.
 This watered-down adaptation tossed out most of the original score and "cleaned-up" the remaining Porter lyrics.
 (Many surviving prints use the British release title, Tops Is The Limit).
-The larger-than-life talents that made Merman a favorite on stage did not have the same effect on the big screen, and while her youthful energy was appealing, she didn't have the glamorous looks Hollywood expected in a leading lady.
-Her solid performance in Alexander's Ragtime Band (1938) did not lead to other good roles, so Merman permanently refocused her energies on stage roles.
+The larger-than-life comic style that made Merman a favorite on stage was muffed for the camera, and while her youthful energy was appealing, she didn't have the glamorous looks Hollywood expected in a leading lady.
+Alexander's Ragtime Band (1938) gave Merman her first opportunity to work with songwriter Irving Berlin, but the best number he wrote for her ("Time Marches On") wound up on the cutting room floor, and her otherwise solid performance did not lead to other good screen roles, so Merman permanently refocused her energies on Broadway.

 Bert's Lahr offered his son this frank assessment of what it was like to work with Merman